 - Add stored value to your CharlieCard or CharlieTicket

-- Purchase and load a monthly Local Bus or LinkPass to your CharlieCard
+- Purchase and load a monthly Local Bus Pass or a monthly or 7-Day LinkPass to your CharlieCard

-- Purchase a monthly Commuter Rail pass for all zones or single ride Commuter Rail tickets
+- Purchase a monthly Commuter Rail pass for zones 1-8 or single ride Commuter Rail tickets

 - Purchase a monthly Inner or Outer Express Bus pass

-- Purchase your One- or Seven-Day LinkPass on a CharlieTicket
+- Purchase your One-Day LinkPass on a CharlieTicket

 Did you know?

-You can avoid waiting in long lines at stores and ticket windows at the end of the month by purchasing ANY monthly pass at ANY of the over 500 fare vending machines located throughout all subway stations, at Dudley Station, and at Logan Airport terminals.
-Monthly pass sales begin on the fifteenth of every month.
+You can avoid waiting in long lines at stores and ticket windows at the end of the month by purchasing ANY monthly pass at ANY of the 500 fare vending machines located in all subway stations, at the Dudley Square bus station, at Logan International Airport terminals, and at other locations.
+Monthly pass sales begin on the 15th of every month.
 Customers who receive "transit checks" or "commuter checks" from their employer can redeem them for purchase of a monthly pass at the CharlieCard Store, North Station or South Station ticket windows.

 Common Questions about in-station fare vending machines